Those holding Non-Practising Status are exempt from the CPD Scheme requirements. You must contact the IFoA to hold the status.

 This might include members who have retired completely or it might include those members who are working but not involved in technical actuarial work, such as those acting as Non-Executive Directors or Trustees.
 Whether work is paid or not is not relevant to your eligibility.

-The requirement for the rest of the year will be on a pro rata basis according to the number of weeks that your status is no longer in place (rounded down to the nearest week).
-The hours requirement will be rounded to the nearest minute.
-The Membership Team will be able to confirm this.
+The requirement for the rest of the year will be on a pro-rata basis according to the number of weeks that your status is no longer in place (rounded down to the nearest week).
+The hours' requirement will be rounded to the nearest minute.
+The Member Services Team will be able to confirm this.

-Members who are on parental leave or are absent from work for health reasons, will be deemed to have Non-Practising status for the period that they are away from work.
-The Actuarial Directory will not reflect any change in status if the reasons for absence relates to parental or medical leave.
-Please consult the Absence from Work Policy .
+Members who are on parental leave or are absent from work for health reasons will be deemed to have Non-Practising status for the period that they are away from work.
+The Actuarial Directory will not reflect any change in status if the reasons for absence relate to parental or medical leave.
+Please consult the Absence from Work Policy.

-You do not need to apply for the status, but you should notify the Membership Team by email so that they can mark this in your record and confirm your pro-rata requirement.
+You do not need to apply for the status, but you should notify the Member Services Team by email so that they can mark this in your record and confirm your pro-rata requirement.

 Please notify the Membership Team.
 Your CPD requirement for the year would be pro-rated from the time of the change of status.
-If you are unclear about what that means in practice then the Membership Team can help.
+If you are unclear about what that means in practice then the Member Services Team can help.

 There is no need for a member to apply for Non-Practising status because it is entirely up to them/their employer what CPD, if any, they should complete.
 If you are not practising as an actuary it is likely that any training and development will relate to your specific role, which is entirely acceptable under the QAS CPD Scheme.